Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 The anisotropy measure of Figure \ref{fig:anisotropy} is correlated to the horizontal turbulent Froude number.
 We see that weak stratification has $\Frou_h \gtrsim 1$ across the majority of the wake, and so turbulence anisotropy, initially strong due to the dominance of spanwise motion (low $\ol{w'w'}/2 e_k$), increases as the wake propagates. $\ol{w'w'}/2 e_k$ plateaus at the same region where $\Frou_h \sim 1$.
 Behaviour is similar at moderate stratification (\casetwo), although the $\ol{w'w'}/2 e_k$ reaches its maximum value much earlier before decaying downstream, correlating where $\Frou_h \lesssim 1$.
 When stratification is strongest (\casethree) we see $\Frou_h$ is small throughout the whole wake, aside from the region where $\Ri_g < 1$, corresponding to turbulence production.
 We therefore see higher isotropy near the cylinder with a maximum value in this region of turbulence production, before vertical motions are suppressed downstream.

 The dimensionless parameters $\Ri_g$, $\Frou_h$, and $\Rey_b$ therefore characterise the two flow regimes: At weak stratification we see $\Ri_g$ is everywhere large due to the negligible vertical shear, and the near-cylinder wake is characterised by a highly turbulent (large $\Rey_b$) flow only weakly affected by buoyancy ($\Frou_h \gtrsim 1$).
 Further downstream this gradually transitions to a buoyancy affected wake once turbulence decays, with lower $\Rey_b$ and $\Frou_h$.
 Mixing of the temperature field occurs in the far-wake, once vertical turbulence motion has developed due to the gradual increase in isotropy, away from the dominant horizontal motion in the near-wake.
 The strong stratification regime is characterised by low $\Rey_b$ and low $\Frou_h$ everywhere in the stratified wake, which leads to the generation of strong vertical shearing associated with vertical secondary motions near the thermocline bounds.
 This generates a localised region of low $\Ri_g$ where turbulence in the stratified wake can be produced through vertical shearing, creating a locally energetic (high $\Rey_b$) flow only weakly affected by buoyancy (high $\Frou_h$).
 As the wake propagates, turbulence is quickly suppressed and anisotropy re-develops.
+The dimensionless parameters of Figure \ref{fig:dimless} highlight that the transition from the weakly stratified to the strongly stratified wake is gradual, where, consistent with $\Delta \text{PEA}$ (Figure \ref{fig:pyc_thickness}), elements of both regimes are present for \casetwo.
+However, the strongly-stratified wake regime has not yet developed, since the near-cylinder flow is still dominated by horizontal shear.
 The following section will assess volume-averaged energy budgets to quantify how these flow regimes affect mixing processes in the water column.